 So as this December drew closer, I compiled a list of toddler activities – partially from Baby at Play, with my own additions and modifications – and scheduled them into my planner for December 1-25.
 I have a small advent tree made up of little boxes, into which I put each day’s activity on a piece of paper.
 When Adeline (our two year old) opens the day’s box, she’ll take out the assigned activity and “redeem” it for a Hershey’s kiss after it is complete.

-Before I share the master list of activities, I want to mention two others that we’re doing throughout the month as well:
+Before I share the master list of activities, I want to mention some other things that we’re doing throughout the month as well:

 - Advent reading in The Jesus Storybook Bible.
 We will be reading a passage each night to Adeline, and you can find an example of the reading list here.